zeroses123/RenAIme/README.md

    Visit [brew.sh](https://brew.sh) and follow the instructions.

 2. **Install Poppler, Tesseract, jq and curl via Terminal**
    Poppler is a library for processing PDFs.
 Tesseract is an OCR engine that extracts text from images and PDFs.
-Tesseract Land is for better recognition in languages like German or Spanish.
+Tesseract Lang is for better recognition in languages like German or Spanish.
 Jq and curl should already be installed.
    ```bash
    brew install poppler tesseract tesseract-lang jq curl
    ```